anna-vodimed/anna-vodimed/README.md

 My name is Anna and I am a full-stack web developer.

-- 🔭 I’m currently working on a microservice application
+- 🔭 I’m currently working on a website builder application
 - 🌱 I’m currently learning Typescript, Docker, backend patterns/arcitecture
 - 📫 How to reach me: ann.vodimed@gmail.com
 - 📝 My goal is to spend more time on open source contributions